 - additives and food colorings

-If possible, try to cook meals from scratch using whole foods.
-This is a more healthful option.
+When possible, try to cook meals from scratch using whole foods, and choose whole food snacks.

 Some refined carbs to limit include: